European Rail Traffic Management System

 The main target of ERTMS is to promote the interoperability of trains in the EU.
 It aims to greatly enhance safety, increase efficiency of train transports and enhance cross-border interoperability of rail transport in Europe.
 This is done by replacing former national signalling equipment and operational procedures with a single new Europe-wide standard for train control and command systems.

-The development process was started with the technical foundations for communication (GSM-R) and signalling (ETCS).
-Both are well established and in advanced public implementation worldwide.
-Now it begins to start attention for the 3rd part of ETML i.e. for fleet management or passenger information.

 History

 In the mid-1980s, the International Union of Railways (UIC) and the European Rail Research Institute (ERRI) began the search for a common European operation management for railways, titled ERTMS.
 Today the development of ERTMS is steered by the ERA and driven by the Association of the European Rail Industry (UNIFE, Union des Industries Ferroviaires Européennes).

 Until this effort began, there were (for historical reasons in each national railway system) in Europe: